Asgaros/asgaros-forum/readme.txt

 6. Manage general options.

 == Changelog ==
-= 1.6.8 =
+* Added: Possibility to toggle truncated quotes with a click = 1.6.8 =
 * Added: Option to change the border color
 * Added: Option to hide members list for guests